 Overview

-Invirt's security module focuses exclusively on authentication and it provides a set of components for transparently authenticating HTTP requests via a custom http4k filter.
+Invirt's security module focuses exclusively on authentication and provides a set of components for transparently authenticating HTTP requests via a custom http4k filter.

 Dependency